 You get this arrow during Chapter 2 and you can buy them from a fence.

 You can buy this explosive arrow near the end of Chapter 3 after Arthur has been through a dramatic time.
 You want to use this to cause chaos against multiple enemies or for taking out anyone near a Gatling gun.
 Obviously, don’t use it on any animals.

 If you’re looking to get more out of the weapons in Red Dead Redemption 2 here’s our pick of the best.
-Tired of being a cowboy?
+Bored of the cowboy aesthetic?
 Then check out our guide on how to bag yourself some Viking gear, pirate attire or this freaky Pagan ram’s mask.

 For more tips and tricks, head over to our complete guide to Red Dead Redemption 2.